 Spots are limited to 30 exceptionally talented pianists 15 and older.**

 2020 Festival | May 25 – June 15

 University of Cincinnati College-Conservatory of Music

 - Learn from the world’s top teachers + performers.

 - World-renowned artists in recital

-- Two, 2-hour masterclasses daily; faculty recitals on weekends
+- Two, 2-hour masterclasses daily; faculty recitals on weekends and some evenings

 - Student recitals

 - Use of excellent Hamburg or New York Steinway for masterclasses